By Marcin Wojtyczka

 - Plastic bag over sail drive leg or seacock

-- Air leak in the strainer seal – the suction is being lost
+- Air leaks in the strainer seal – the suction is being lost

 - Split hose somewhere